odriverobotics/ODrive/docs/developer-guide.md

 __CONFIG_BOARD_VERSION__: The board version you're using.
 Can be `v3.1`, `v3.2`, `v3.3`, `v3.4-24V`, `v3.4-48V`, `v3.5-24V`, `v3.5-48V`, etc. Check for a label on the upper side of the ODrive to find out which version you have.
 Some ODrive versions don't specify the voltage: in that case you can read the value of the main capacitors: 120uF are 48V ODrives, 470uF are 24V ODrives.

-__CONFIG_USB_PROTOCOL__: Defines which protocol the ODrive should use on the USB interface.
- * `native`: The native ODrive protocol.
-Use this if you want to use the python tools in this repo.
-Can maybe work with macOS.
- * `native-stream`: Like the native ODrive protocol, but the ODrive will treat the USB connection exactly as if it was a UART connection. __You may need to use this if you're on macOS__.
-This is necessary because macOS doesn't grant our python tools sufficient low-level access to treat the device as the USB device that it is.
- * `none`: Disable USB.
-The device will still show up when plugged in but it will ignore any commands.

- **Note**: There is a second USB interface that is always a serial port.

-__CONFIG_UART_PROTOCOL__: Defines which protocol the ODrive should use on the UART interface (GPIO1 and GPIO2).
-Note that UART is only supported on ODrive v3.3 and higher.
- * `native`: The native ODrive protocol.
-Use this if you're connecting the ODrive to a PC using UART and want to use the python tools to control and setup the ODrive.
- * `ascii`: The ASCII protocol.
-Use this option if you control the ODrive with an Arduino.
-The ODrive Arduino library is not yet updated to the native protocol.
- * `none`: Disable UART.

 __CONFIG_DEBUG__: Defines wether debugging will be enabled when compiling the firmware; specifically the `-g -gdwarf-2` flags.
 Note that printf debugging will only function if your tup.config specifies the `USB_PROTOCOL` or `UART_PROTOCOL` as stdout and `DEBUG_PRINT` is defined.
 See the IDE specific documentation for more information.

 You can also modify the compile-time defaults for all `.config` parameters.
 You will find them if you search for `AxisConfig`, `MotorConfig`, etc.